Dec 26, 2025

 Q: What's the most common standard for AAAC conductors?

 A: ASTM B399 is the primary one for AAAC across many markets worldwide.
-IEC 61089 and BS EN 50182 get used a lot too as overall overhead standards.
+IEC 61089 and BS EN 50182 and AS 1531 get used a lot too as overall overhead standards.
 It varies by job and location.

 Q: Do AAAC imports always need third-party test reports?